 The Shih Tzu was bred as a companion dog, and this is where he excels today: primarily, on the lap of his owner.
 They don’t have any hunting instincts, which means that they should be friendly and relaxed, and he shouldn’t pose any problems with other dogs or even cats.
 Their size makes them popular as a lap dog, but be aware that their coat will take regular tending.

 Greyhounds are elegant and surprisingly easy to own.
-They respond to training, and even though this scent hound has been trained for energetic, high-octane sports, he’s more likely to be found curled up on the sofa than charging around.
+They respond to training, and even though this sight hound has been trained for energetic, high-octane sports, he’s more likely to be found curled up on the sofa than charging around.
 With that said, he does have an instinct to hunt, so he should be kept on a leash and he will need regular exercise.
 If you’re an active person looking for an active dog that also loves curling up at home, the Greyhound is a very good choice of breed.

 The Whippet looks like a small Greyhound and was bred for the same purposes.
 He is known for having little or no desire to bark, so if noise is a concern, the Whippet is a solid choice.
 The breed is prized for his sprinting ability, and not his stamina, so he is likely to be found on the same sofa as the Greyhound.
 Although he will enjoy a brisk run, you shouldn’t trust a Whippet off his leash.